These tunnels are located in the southern end of the Boyne Valley. (Edit 6th March 2019)

-Walking the tunnels is a remarkable experience.
 You are taken into another world via a remarkably easy gentle gradient walk through some very rugged Australian bush.
 The tunnels are a tribute to the excellent engineering skills and sheer hard labour of our forebears.

 The following information is taken from a heritage report prepared by the Gladstone Regional Council, and is used with permission.

 The Many Peaks / Barrimoon Railway Tunnels are located between Many Peaks and Kalpowar townships.
 The terrain is hilly with native grasses, shrubs and trees.

 The six (6) railway tunnels consist of concrete walls constructed in a parabolic arch to ensure strength of the tunnels.
 Tunnel one (1) is located the closest to Many Peaks and tunnel six (6) located near Kalpowar.

 The railway track through the Dawes Range weaves its way through the terrain; as a result,